Ethiopian Airlines Flight 961: Medical treatment and repatriation of bodies

-At the time there was no mortuary in Moroni, so cold rooms were used to store 124 bodies.
+At the time, there was no mortuary in Moroni, so cold rooms were used to store 124 bodies.

 Investigation

-On 3 December 1996 the General Directorate of Civil Aviation of the Comoros (Direction Générale de l'Aviation Civile des Comores) agreed to delegate the investigation of ET961 to the Ethiopian Civil Aviation Authority (ECAA).
+On 3 December 1996, the General Directorate of Civil Aviation of the Comoros (Direction Générale de l'Aviation Civile des Comores) agreed to delegate the investigation of ET961 to the Ethiopian Civil Aviation Authority (ECAA).
 The Air Accidents Investigation Branch (AAIB) analysed the flight recorders.

 Fate of the passengers and crew

 The final accident report includes a listing of surviving and dead passengers and crew.
 All 12 crew members were Ethiopians.
-Six survived, including the pilot and copilot.
+Six survived, including the captain and first officer.

 The passengers originated from 36 countries.

 The passenger manifest (including hijackers but not crew members) follows:

 The dead passenger count includes the three hijackers.

-Of the passengers, 42 originated in Bombay, including:
+Of the passengers, 42 originated in Mumbai, including: